KatherineMichel/digital-commonplace/README.md

 https://github.com/drduh/macOS-Security-and-Privacy-Guide | drduh/macOS-Security-and-Privacy-Guide: A practical guide to securing macOS.

-https://stackoverflow.com/questions/46207687/how-does-the-brave-browser-have-chromes-dev-tools | How does the Brave browser have Chrome's dev-tools? - Stack Overflow

 https://www.freecodecamp.org/news/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa/ | Here are the most popular ways to make an HTTP request in JavaScript

 https://sunilsandhu.com/posts/i-created-the-exact-same-app-in-react-and-vue-2020-edition | I created the exact same app in React and Vue.
 Here are the differences.